These Dandruff Hacks Make It Easy To Banish Flakes

 But while dandruff and dry scalp are fundamentally different conditions, you can use a lot of the same treatments to fix them.
-By ensuring your scalp is properly hydrated, you can regulate the oil production of your scalp and free yourself from those pesky flakes!
-Here are 5 tips that will help.
+By ensuring that your scalp is properly hydrated, you can regulate oil production in your scalp and free yourself from those pesky flakes!
+Here are a few dandruff hacks that can help.

-5 Easy Remedies For Dandruff & Flaky Scalp
+5 Easy Home Remedies For Dandruff & Flaky Scalp

 Step 1 – Wash